BlockFutureTech/kortho-docs/wallet.md

-# Summary
+# Profiles

 KorTho support metamask

-> NOTE: Check compitibility before using wallet, Ledger is not supported.
+> NOTE: Please check compatibility before withdrawing to your wallet.
+Ledger is not supported.

 # metamask